FIU-SCIS-Senior-Projects/SkillCourt-Ver-6.0/SkillCourt 6.0/Code/README.txt

 Developers:

 - Pedro Carrillo
 - April Perry
 - Jofran Pena
 - Rolando Ramos

-ALL DELIVERABLES will be found under -- "SkillCourt 6.0 folder"

-Within the code directory PLEASE USE FOLDER NAMED: 'Fall 2016 - SkillCourt 6.0 Code' This folder contains the entire Android  project files, everything you'll need to run the application via the Andriod Studio IDE
+Within this code directory PLEASE USE FOLDER NAMED: 'Fall 2016 - SkillCourt 6.0 Code' This folder contains the entire Android  project files, everything you'll need to run the application via the Andriod Studio IDE
 This folder also contains a folder called "arduino_skillcourt" that contains the Arduino code that will need to be compiled and upload to the physical Arduinos using the Arduino IDE